yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/05_docker_basics.md

 ## What’s so special about containerization? {status=ready}

 A (Docker) _container_ is a packaging around all the software (libraries, configuration files, services, binary executable, etc) that one needs to run a program.
 And by all, we don’t simply mean the source code or the dependencies, we really mean all.
 Everything you need, from the lowest level OS components to the user interface.
 Hence a container does not care what flavor or release of Linux you try to run it on, it has anything it needs to work everywhere.
-Not to mention that Linux Docker containers can generally be also executed on macOS and Windows as well!
+Not to mention that Linux Docker containers can generally be also executed on Mac OS and Windows as well!

 _Containerization_ is a process that allows partitioning the hardware and the core software (the kernel) of an operating systems in such a way that different containers can co-exist on the same system independently from one-another.
 Programs running in such a container have access only to the resources they are allow to and are completely independent of libraries and configurations of the other containers and the host machine.
 Because of this feature, Docker containers are extremely portable.